 The Allied counteroffensive, known as the Hundred Days Offensive, began on 8 August 1918, with the Battle of Amiens.
 Masses of light tanks forced the Germans into a hasty retreat.
 The defenders displayed a marked collapse in morale, causing Ludendorff to refer to this day as the “Black Day of the German army”.
 In nearly four weeks of fighting beginning 8 August, over 100,000 German prisoners were taken.
 By summer 1918, the USA was sending 10,000 fresh soldiers to France every day.
 By August 10, the First U.S. Army was organized, an independent fighting force in France capable of conducting large-scales offensives.
 By September, some 1,200,000 were fighting in Europe under the command of General John J. Pershing.

-September saw the Allies advance to the Hindenburg Line in the north and centre.
-The final assault on the Hindenburg Line began with the Meuse-Argonne Offensive, launched by French and American troops on 26 September.
+September saw the Allies advance to the Hindenburg Line.
+The final assault began with the Meuse-Argonne Offensive, launched by French and American troops on 26 September.

 Central Powers unrevealing on all fronts

 By the fall of 1918, the Central Powers were unraveling on all fronts.
 Despite the Turkish victory at Gallipoli, later defeats by invading forces and an Arab revolt had combined to destroy the Ottoman economy and devastate its land, and the Turks signed a treaty with the Allies in late October 1918.
 When Bulgaria surrendered, Germany lost its main supplies of oil and food.
 It was evident that Germany could no longer mount a successful defense.
 On the other side, the Americans supplied more than 80% of Allied oil during the war, and there was no shortage.

 Ludendorff saw no more chance of victory, his only option seemed to reach an armistice before the Allies, supported by more and more fresh and well-nourished Americans, would overrun the German positions at the Western Front and force Germany to surrender.